n204xi/Heroes/backend/README.md

 - The backend is designed to work seamlessly with the frontend application, which can be found in the `frontend` directory.

 For further assistance, please refer to the documentation in the `frontend` and `database` directories.

+# TODOs

+- Update this README to reference FastAPI, not Flask
+- Ensure requirements.txt is only in backend/, not duplicated in src/
+- Expand test coverage in backend/tests/
+- Add .env to .gitignore if not present
+- Apply error handling and validation patterns from chat.py to all backend route files